jacobmakes/snoopdb/readme.md

 to get directly from an array in memory eg array[i] takes 0.01ms

 Limted queries
-this can read from the start of the file and stop when needed allowing much faster queries
+this can read from the start of the file and stop when needed allowing much faster queries or it can start from a certain id offset for faster queries

+implementing a column indexing feature would also be useful albiet probably end up being not much faster except occasionly